Banner Health

 • A rash that’s spreading quickly

-• Red or brown streaks that extend out from the injured area
+• Brown to red streaks that extend out from the injured area

 • Symptoms that get worse even though you’re treating them

-If you have any of these symptoms or you have symptoms around an eye or ear, get medical attention right away.
-With early diagnosis, you can get treatment more quickly and lower your risk of complications.
+If you notice these symptoms or the infection is near your eye or ear, seek medical attention right away.
+Early treatment can reduce your risk of complications.

 A strain of bacteria called methicillin-resistant Staphylococcus aureus (MRSA) can cause more serious infections that are harder to treat.